joaquin-rossi/xkcdl/README.md

 # xkcdl
-A program to download any xkcd comic.
+a program to download any xkcd comic